Table of Contents

 By monitoring "what matters" in this case, you stumbled into a trap: You know that your system is not performing as it should, but you don't know how to solve such an issue.

 You need to have a broader picture of your system performance and metrics to understand why a downtime or a long response time occurred.
-Monitoring tools like Prometheus, Grafana, and Graphite were built to give you an insightful view of your systems and solve this dilemma.
+Monitoring tools like Grafana and Graphite were built to give you an insightful view of your systems and solve this dilemma.

 How can MetricFire help you?